 Research Proves the Health Benefits of Pomegranate Juice

-Other research has examined pomegranate juice consumption in patients with carotid artery obstruction.
+Other research has examined the health benefits of pomegranate juice consumption in patients with carotid artery obstruction.

-Specifically, ten study participants drank approximately 1½ ounces of pomegranate concentrate every day for one to three years.
+Specifically, 10 study participants drank approximately 1½ ounces of pomegranate concentrate every day for one to three years.
 The same-size control group did not consume pomegranate juice.
-Throughout the entire trial both groups of patients continued their usual heart medications.
+Throughout the entire trial, both groups of patients continued their usual heart medications.
 At the end of the study, those people drinking pomegranate juice had:

-- A reduction in intramedial thickness (IMT) of the carotid artery walls
+- And a reduction in intramedial thickness (IMT) of the carotid artery walls.

-On top of this fruit's enormous heart-health benefits, it has been shown to protect prostate health.
+On top of the enormous heart-health benefits of pomegranate juice, it has been shown to protect prostate health.

 UCLA researchers found that drinking one 8-ounce glass of pomegranate juice a day significantly reduced levels of prostate-specific antigen (PSA) among men who had undergone surgery or radiation treatment.
 (PSA levels indicate the level of prostate abnormalities.)
-Although it's not known exactly why the juice works, it's thought that its anti-inflammatory and antioxidant properties may somehow change the way prostate cancer grows.
+Although it's not known exactly why the the health benefits of pomegranate juice work, it's thought that its anti-inflammatory and antioxidant properties may somehow change the way prostate cancer grows.